vishalbhojane/my-notes/theory/javascript/Intermediate/Call Apply Bind.md

 printFullName2.call(person2);
 ```

-we can also pass the arguments to 'call' method
+We can also pass the arguments to 'call' method

 ```js
 function printFullNameAndHometown(hometown) {